wocu-monitoring/django-audit-log/README.md

 During the process request phase, the logger is attached to the request.
 Before returning a response the app can easily provide extra context.
-In the process response phase the auditlog middleware will send the log.
+In the process response phase the audit_log middleware will send the log.

 ## Quick start